Efficient Growth: When Should Landlords Look For Software?

 In this scenario, upgrading to full-featured property management software could help you simplify your tenant management process, but it also comes with its own headaches.
 You’ll need to give up on that accounting software you’ve spent plenty of time configuring and learning.
 And at your size, you’ll likely be forced to pay an arm and a leg for a package that includes a great many features you don’t even need.
 So while it can solve your problems, it may create plenty of its own.

-Tenant management software, on the other hand, may be a perfect fit.
+Tenant management software, on the other hand, maybe a perfect fit.
 Tenant management software separates property management into two categories: tenant management and business management.
-Your accounting software handles your business management and your tenant management software handles the tenants.
+Your accounting software handles your business management (financial reporting, revenue, expense reports, etc.) and your tenant management software handles the tenants (screening, maintenance, rent collection, and more).
 The features are designed specifically to assist you in ways that make sense, keeping costs down while offering your tenants a more professional experience.